 - Apple has developed a series of on-demand webcasts to support successful Apple deployments.
 You’ll find sessions for IT staff on device deployment and management, as well as tools and curriculum sessions designed to support teachers.
 Watch the IT and Teaching Tools Webcasts for Education and Getting Started with Apple School Manager online videos, available in English.

 - Contact Apple and view more setup guides on the Apple Education Support page.

-Additional learning programmes and forums for teachers
+Additional learning programs and forums for teachers

 - The Apple Education Learning Series is now available to support schools and educators with remote learning resources.
 This series is presented by the Apple Education Leadership and Learning teams.
 Each video is designed to help educators use the built-in features of their Apple products to enable remote learning for all students.

-- #AppleEDUchat is a weekly forum for educators around the world to share ideas, ask questions and learn from each other on Twitter.
+- #AppleEDUchat is a weekly forum for educators around the world to share ideas, ask questions, and learn from each other on Twitter.
 Many chats are focused on discussing remote learning ideas on Twitter.

-- Privacy and security are built into Apple devices, software and services.
+- Privacy and security are built-in to Apple devices, software, and services.
 We design our products to limit the collection and use of data, use on-device processing whenever possible, and provide transparency and control over how information is shared.
 Learn more about privacy and security for Apple products in education.

 1. The Schoolwork app is named Classwork in Australia and New Zealand.

 2. Some resources mentioned in this document might not be available outside of the United States.